China 'renews' orange alert for high temperatures

 Some cities in southern China have been gripped by the dual challenges of heatwaves and sporadic clusters of COVID-19 infections.

-China has a four-tier color-coded weather warning system, with red representing the most severe warning, followed by orange, yellow and blue.
+China has a four-tier colour-coded weather warning system, with red representing the most severe warning, followed by orange, yellow and blue.
 (ANI)